The Energy Complexity of Diameter and Minimum Cut Computation in Bounded-Genus Networks: Introduction

-Other than~\cite{ChangDHHLP18,KlonowskiP17}, there are a number of works that studied energy efficiency of multi-hop networks from different perspectives.
-In wireless networks, the power of a signal received is proportional to $O(1/d^{\alpha})$, where $d$ is the distance to the sender, and $\alpha$ is a constant related to environmental factors.
-Kirousis et al.~\cite{KirousisKKP00} studied the optimization problem of assigning transmission ranges of devices subject to some connectivity and diameter constraints, and the goal is to minimize the total power consumption; see also~\cite{TakagiK84,Clementi01,Ambuhl05} for related works.
+There are numerous works studying energy-aware distributed computing in multi-hop networks from different perspectives.
+In radio networks, the power of a signal received is proportional to $O(1/d^{\alpha})$, where $d$ is the distance to the sender, and $\alpha$ is a constant related to environmental factors.
+Kirousis~et~al.~\cite{KirousisKKP00} studied the optimization problem of assigning transmission ranges of devices subject to some connectivity and diameter constraints so as to minimize the total power consumption.
+See~\cite{Ambuhl05,Clementi01,TakagiK84} for related work.

-A major cost of energy loss is due to collision of multiple signals.
-A number of papers studied the problem of minimizing the number of rounds or transmissions to realize certain communication task~\cite{EphremidesT90,SenH97,BerenbrinkHC07}.
-In the setting of known network topology, Gsieniec et al.~\cite{Gsieniec07} designed a randomized protocol for broadcasting in $O(D + kn^{1/(k-2)}\log^2 n)$ rounds such that each device transmits at most $k$ times.
+There are several works~\cite{BerenbrinkHC07,EphremidesT90,SenH97} on the subject of reducing the number of rounds or transmissions required to complete a specific communication task.
+In the setting of known network topology, Gasieniec~et~al.~\cite{Gsieniec07} designed a randomized protocol for broadcasting in $O(D + kn^{1/(k-2)}\log^2 n)$ rounds such that each device transmits at most $k$ times.